-For foreign students, a score of at least 550 on the paper based test, 213 on the computer based test, or 79 on the internet based test (IBT) on the Test of English as a Foreign Language (TOEFL) or an equivalent score from an approved English as a Second Language (ESL) program is required.
+For foreign students, a score of at least 213 on the Test of English as a Foreign Language (TOEFL) or an equivalent score from an approved English as a Second Language (ESL) program is required.

 The applicant's official credentials, including completed application form and transcripts of previous work must be on file in the Office of the Graduate School at least four weeks before the date of registration.